 Because someone I work with sent my private email address to someone else.
 The one that a quick search on any search engine leads to me, directly, with all sorts of things that can get me fired from my job or cut my chances of getting employment.

-Specifically, I’m “out” online as being “crazy” 1.
+Specifically, I’m “out” online as being “crazy” [1.
+I like the term crazy.
+I embrace the term crazy.
+I tend not to use it too much online because I know that others don’t like it at all.
+But I’m crazy, and I’m okay with that.].
 I’ve spent most of the past year blogging about having a mental health condition – one that I’ve referred to as being considered “dangerous” to have someone with around.

 I’ve tried to be really careful about separating work-online identities.
 “Anna” is not the name on my ID, and it is not what anyone I work with calls me.
 Googling my government-ID name and my work-related email address gets you either people who obviously aren’t me, or an unused account on one of the “sort your books” sites.
 But googling my email address, my private one, leads you here.
 Or to my now-locked journal.
 Or to my now-deleted tumblr account.